xakz/after-dark/index.md

 Keep your content <abbr title="Don't Repeat Yourself">DRY</abbr> and improve thematic consistency across your site.
 To help achieve this, Hugo provides [Shortcodes](https://gohugo.io/extras/shortcodes).

-Shortcodes are very powerful, and can be used to achieve functionality not otherwise available in the markdown processor.
-Hugo provides a number of [built-in shortcodes](https://gohugo.io/extras/shortcodes#built-in-shortcodes) you can use on your site.
-And After Dark provides some as well.
+Shortcodes are very powerful and can be used to achieve functionality not otherwise available in the markdown processor.
+Hugo provides a number of [built-in shortcodes](https://gohugo.io/extras/shortcodes#built-in-shortcodes) you can use on your site and After Dark provides some as well.

 Here's the `blockquote` shortcode provided by After Dark: